fuzzylogicxx/fuzzylogic/posts/2021-02-19-frontofthefrontend-and-backofthefrontend-web-development-by-brad-frost.md

 Brad also offers:

-> A succinct way Iâve framed the split is that a front-of-the-front-end developer determines the look and feel of a button, while a back-of-the-front-end developer determines what happens when that button is clicked.
+> A succinct way I’ve framed the split is that a front-of-the-front-end developer determines the look and feel of a button, while a back-of-the-front-end developer determines what happens when that button is clicked.

-Iâm not sure I completely agree with his definitionsâI see a bit more nuance in it.
-Then again, maybe Iâm biased by my own career experience.
-Iâm _sort-of_ a FOTFE developer, but one who has always (and continues to) do BOFTFE and actual back-end work.
+I’m not sure I completely agree with his definitions—I see a bit more nuance in it.
+Then again, maybe I’m biased by my own career experience.
+I’m _sort-of_ a FOTFE developer, but one who has also always done both BOFTFE and “actual” back-end work (building Laravel applications, or working in Ruby on Rails etc).

 I like the fact that we are having this discussion, though.
 The expectations on developers are too great and employers and other tech people need to realise that.